MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/deploy-scanner-manage.md

         When a scan is completed, a `Summary_<x>.txt` file is created with the scan summary.

 > [!NOTE]
 > Scanners send collected data information to Microsoft Purview Information Protection every five minutes, so that you can view the results in near real time from the admin portal.
-For more information, see [Reporting for Azure Information Protection](reports-aip.md).
+For more information, see [Analytics and central reporting for Azure Information Protection](/azure/information-protection/reports-aip).
 >
 > The admin portal displays information about the last scan only.
 If you need to see the results of previous scans, return to the reports that are stored on the scanner computer, in the %*localappdata*%\Microsoft\MSIP\Scanner\Reports folder.
 >